tcgoetz/GarminDB/README.md

 # Using It

+## Binary Release

+I have just started offering a bianry release for MacOS.
+Binary release for other platforms may be added.

+## From Source

 The scripts are automated with [Make](https://www.gnu.org/software/make/manual/make.html).
 Run the Make commands in a terminal window.

 * Git clone GarminDB repo.
 Get the command from the green button on the project home page.
 * Run `make setup` get the scripts ready to process data.
-* Copy `GarminConnectConfig.py.orig` to `GarminConnectConfig.py`, edit it, and add your Garmin Connect username and password.
+* Copy `GarminConnectConfig.json.example` to `GarminConnectConfig.json`, edit it, and add your Garmin Connect username and password.
 * Run `make create_dbs` for your first run.
 * Keep all of your local data up to date by running only one command: `make`.
 * Run `make backup` to backup your DBs.